8 Fitting Models

 • Highly flexible models, with hundreds (billions) of parameters, can be complicated to interpret.

-• These are “blackbox” models - since we can’t explain what is happening inside the model to explain the prediction, e.g., why was someone turned down for a loan.
+• These are “black-box” models - since we can’t explain what is happening inside the model to explain the prediction, e.g., why was someone turned down for a loan.

 • Restrictive models have fewer parameters (or degrees of freedom).

-Think of degrees of freedom (df) as the number of times we can change the shape of the relationship between the predictor variables and the response variable across the range of the predictors.
+Think of degrees of freedom (df) as the number of times we can change the shape of the relationship between the set of predictor variables and the response variable across the range of the predictors.

 When we allow more degrees of freedom, we can create a more flexible model.